ETLS 600-699 General Systems Courses:

 Prerequisite(s): A prior course in Signals and Systems and knowledge of MATLAB.

-This course is a continuation of the Digital Signal Processing I. While ETLS 675 DSP I course focused on the theory and software implementation of the signal processing tools, this class focuses on the design, development, and implementation of algorithms on real-time hardware systems.
+This class focuses on the design, development, and implementation of Digital Signal Processing algorithms on real-time hardware systems.
 Students will develop DSP systems using C programming language on the ARM Cortex M processors.
+Prior knowledge of DSP is helpful but not required.

 ETLS 677 Sustainable Development Strategies